Know about Medical Malpractice

 Medical malpractice law enables patients to get compensated for any injuries they sustain as a result of sub-standard treatment.
-According to a report by the Medical Malpractice Center, between 15,000 and 19,000 medical negligence lawsuits are filed in the U.S. every year.
+According to a report by the Medical Malpractice Center, about 15,000 to 19,000 medical negligence lawsuits are filed in the U.S. every year.
 While the regulations and standards for medical malpractice differ between states and countries, some underlying concepts are the same.
 Here is a brief coverage of the basic concepts of medical malpractice and Examples of Medical Malpractice.